firebolt-db/dbt-firebolt/README.md

 ### dbt projects with concurrent users

-Currently, with `dbt-firebolt`, all models will be run in the same schema, so the `schema` provided isn't used, but is still required.
-If you are a team of analytics engineers using a the same database and engine, a recommended practice is to add the following macro to your project.
-It will prefix the model name/alias with the schema value to provide namespacing so that multiple developers are not interacting with the same set of models.
+Currently with `dbt-firebolt`, all models will be run in the same schema, so the `schema` provided isn't used, but is still required.
+If your team consists of multiple analytics engineers using the same database and engine, we recommend adding the following macro to your project.
+This will prefix the model name/alias with the schema value to provide namespacing so that multiple developers are not interacting with the same set of models.

-For example, consider two analytics engineers on the same project: Shahar and Eric.

-If in their `.dbt/profiles.yml`, Sharar provides `schema=sh`, and Eric, `schema=er`, when they each run the `customers` model, the models will land in the database as `sh_customers` and `er_customers`, respectively.

 ```sql
 -- macros/generate_alias_name.sql